ExpediaGroup/flyte/CONTRIBUTING.md

 # Contributing

-flyte is [Apache 2.0 licensed](LICENSE) and accept contributions via GitHub pull requests.
+Flyte is [Apache 2.0 licensed](LICENSE) and accept contributions via GitHub pull requests.

 We appreciate your contributions.
 If you would like to contribute, please refer to the following: